BBurleigh/Book-Engine-Search-HW21/README.md

 Below is a link to the deployed app, via Heroku: https://git.heroku.com/agile-cove-46955.git.

+* Note - there have been issues deploying this app successfully to Heroku, and even with the help of the instructor and a tutor, we were unable to resolve the issue.
+For the time being, the link above does not function properly.
+However, the app can be run locally.

 ## Usage

 In theory, someone who wishes to browse books via Google would use this.
 They could search for different books and store that information for later, should they have an account.